Henry C. Spencer: Early life and education

 He was born at St. Luke's Hospital in Cedar Rapids, Iowa the son of Dr. William Henry Spencer and Bertha (Wenig) Spencer.
+He was named after his mother's brothers Henry and Christian Wenig, and his great-grandparents Henry and Christina (Ohde) Knutz.

-His father, William Henry Spencer, (1878–1936) graduated from the Illinois College of Physicians and Surgeons, Chicago, in 1904.
+His father, William Henry Spencer, attended Tilford Collegiate Academy and graduated from the Illinois College of Physicians and Surgeons, in 1904.
 After a fellowship at Cook County Hospital, he practiced in Cedar Rapids, with an office in the Granby Building.
+He was a member of the Odd Fellows, Freemasons, Shriners, Knights of Pythias.
 His ancestors had been early Iowan settlers from New England.

-His mother, Bertha Wenig, (1884-1974) was the daughter of George Kaspar Wenig and Ida Ernst Wenig, both of Cedar Rapids.
-She studied education at the Armour Institute, now Illinois Institute of Technology and taught in the Cedar Rapids schools.
-She was active at St. John's Episcopal Church.
+His mother, Bertha Wenig, was the daughter of George Kaspar Wenig and Ida Ernst Wenig, both of Cedar Rapids.
+She studied education at the Armour Institute, now Illinois Institute of Technology, graduated from the University of Chicago, and taught in the Cedar Rapids schools.
+She was a founder and charter member of St. John's Episcopal Church.
+She was a member of the Cedar Chapter of the Order of the Eastern Star for 62 years.

+His parents separated in 1920, although they remained married.
+His mother retained custody of the children.

-Henry Spencer attended Washington High School in Cedar Rapids, and graduated from Iowa State College in 1936 with a B.S. in Chemical Engineering.
+Henry Spencer attended Washington High School in Cedar Rapids, and graduated from Iowa State College in 1936 with a B.S. in chemical engineering.
 He was a member of the Sigma Alpha Epsilon fraternity.

 Career

 He worked for the Calco Chemical Company from 1936 to 1946, partly at American Cyanamid in New Jersey.
-After this, he moved to Connecticut.
+During this time, he was elected a Senior Member of the American Institute of Chemical Engineers.
+After this, he moved to briefly back to Iowa and then to Connecticut.

+In 1948, he visited the United States Rubber Company Footwear Plant.

 He began working for Kerite Company in Seymour, Connecticut in 1951.
-In 1969, he was elected Secretary of the Kerite.
+In 1956, he gave a tour of the Naugatuck Chemical Plant to a group of students from Yale University.
+In 1969, he was elected secretary of the Kerite.
 Later, he served as vice president.
 In 1973, he reported that the company employees had voted against joining the United Rubber, Cork, Linoleum, and Plastic Workers Union.
 The vote had been 208 to 132 out of 380 eligible workers.
 Kerite was the largest employer in Seymour, Connecticut.
 In 1977, he wrote a letter to Senator Strom Thurmond strongly condemning the Voluntary Standards and Accreditation Act of 1977, in which he wrote that the act "reeks of socialism."

+He represented Kerite and served as Chairman of the Wire and Cable Division of the National Electrical Manufacturers Association.

 He retired from Kerite in 1978.